• Skip to main content

 Stinging: In my experience, stinging pain is like burning but down a couple of notches or like burning but not as sharp.
 It can be really intense as it is, and it’s not the exact same experience as burning (which is why it has its own entry), but it is very similar.

-How To Use Comparison for Describing Pain Levels
+How To Use Comparison for Effectively Explaining Your Pain

 In recent years, I started comparing my pain when describing what I’m feeling to doctors.
 This isn’t something I necessarily do when I’m not at an appointment related to pain – for example, when I’m at the hematologist for my chronic anemia, they ask pain levels, but they care a lot more about my fatigue levels.
 But if I’m going to the rheumatologist or a joint specialist like my foot/ankle doctor, it’s a lot more important.